Start Printed Page 3874

 Office of Nuclear Energy, Department of Energy.

-On November 18, 2018 and January 29, 2019, the Department of Energy (DOE) received similar petitions from Ms. Jill Adams and the State of Ohio, respectively, asking DOE to allow States and their agents to collaboratively develop new nuclear technologies with DOE, and under the authority of DOE, to include the development of small nuclear reactors.
-The petitions further request that DOE promulgate rules and establish programs that would allow States to develop collaborative nuclear and non-nuclear laboratories with DOE on currently licensed or formerly licensed nuclear facility grounds, and allow for the construction of collaborative nuclear experimentation containment facility testing platforms.
-Through this notice, DOE seeks comment on the petitions, as well as any data or information that could be used in DOE's determination on whether to proceed with the petitions.
+On October 23, 2019, the Department of Energy (DOE) received a petition from Mr. Ken Kay asking DOE to promulgate rules and establish programs that will allow States and their agents to collaboratively develop new nuclear technologies with DOE, and under the authority of DOE, including but not limited to the development of small nuclear reactors.
+The petition further requests that DOE promulgate rules and establish programs that would allow States to develop collaborative nuclear and non-nuclear laboratories with DOE on currently licensed or formerly licensed nuclear facility grounds, within their respective States, and allow for the construction of collaborative nuclear experimentation containment facility testing platforms.
+Through this document, DOE seeks comment on the petition, as well as any data or information that could be used in DOE's determination on whether to proceed with the petitions.

-Interested persons are encouraged to submit comments, identified by “Nuclear Petitions,” by any of the following methods:
+Interested persons are encouraged to submit comments, identified by “Nuclear Petition,” by any of the following methods:

 Federal eRulemaking Portal: http://www.regulations.gov.
 Follow the instructions for submitting comments.

-Email: [NuclearPetitions@hq.doe.gov] Include “Nuclear Petitions” in the subject line of the message.
+Email: NuclearPetitions@hq.doe.gov Include “Nuclear Petition” in the subject line of the message.

 Postal Mail: Mark Yale, Office of Nuclear Energy, U.S. Department of Energy, Mailstop 5A-148, 1000 Independence Avenue SW, Washington, DC 20585.
 If possible, please submit all items on a compact disc (CD), in which case it is not necessary to include printed copies.